ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

 except for some basic functions that we will list in the next section.

-**NOTE:** We do not have the code that were used to calculate the NIST PSCR specific metrics.
+**NOTE:** We do not have the code that were used to calculate the NIST PSCR Data Challenge specific metrics.
 We only received the final agreggated results.

   - `marginal_utility.R` is the R script to calculate the marginal distances based on p-values.